Wainstalls School Local Governing Body:

 When I was asked to become a member of Wainstalls governing body, I was more than happy to oblige.
 I have two children there and both were really enjoying their education, so I didn’t mind advising/helping out where I could, to further enhance the schools reputation.
 I chose Wainstalls for my children as I had seen and liked the schools objectives and aims.
 We had also heard good things and liked the whole set-up.
 I have lived in Halifax all my life and am very local to Wainstalls and so understand the needs of the school and local community .
 Having chosen a career in finance, I have developed an eye for figures over the years and am always happy to help the school number crunch!
 I will also look to apply the things I have learnt in finance and running a business to aid the governing body.
 Everyone in the school plays their part and are made to feel special and indeed the school motto ‘Together We Can’ rings so true (and loud!) each time I visit.
 To relax I enjoy watching football and spending time with the family, although I am unsure it is right to use the word ‘relax’ where it involves the kids!

-I am a new member of the governing body of Wainstalls School, although I have had a personal connection with the school for many years as both my children, Harry and Phoebe, attended.
+I am the Vice-Chair of the governing body of Wainstalls School, although I have had a personal connection with the school for many years as both my children, Harry and Phoebe, attended.

 I wholeheartedly supported the school as a parent, fully believing the staff and governors positively enhanced my childrens' education, enabling them to have a tremendously enjoyable, happy and productive time as pupils here.
 Now they have moved on to secondary school, I am keen to stay in touch with Wainstalls school and hopefully give something back in return.